nginxinc/nginx-azure-workshops/labs/lab4/readme.md

 - Matching coffee and tea services
 - Cafe VirtualServer

-The Cafe application that you will deploy looks like the following diagram below. *BOTH* AKS clusters will have the Coffee and Tea pods and services, with NGINX Ingress routing the traffic for /coffee and /tea routes, using the `cafe.example.com` Hostname.
+The Cafe application that you will deploy looks like the following diagram below.
+The AKS cluster will have the Coffee and Tea pods and services, with NGINX Ingress routing the traffic for /coffee and /tea routes, using the `cafe.example.com` Hostname.
 There is also a third hidden service, more on that later!

 ![Lab4 diagram](media/lab4_diagram.png)

 1. Inspect the `lab4/cafe.yaml` manifest.
 You will see we are deploying 3 replicas of each the coffee and tea Pods, and create a matching Service for each.

 2. Inspect the `lab4/cafe-vs.yaml` manifest.
 This is the Nginx Ingress VirtualServer CRD (Custom Resource Definition) used by Nginx Ingress to expose these apps, using the `cafe.example.com` Hostname.
 You will also see that active healthchecks are enabled, and the /coffee and /tea routes are being used.
-(NOTE: The VirtualServer CRD from Nginx is an `upgrade` to the standard Kubernetes Ingress object).
+(NOTE: The VirtualServer CRD from Nginx unlocks all the Plus features of Nginx, and is an `upgrade` to the standard Kubernetes Ingress object).

-3. Deploy the Cafe application by applying these two manifests in first cluster:
+3. Deploy the Cafe application by applying these two manifests in the first cluster:

    > Make sure your Terminal is the `nginx-azure-workshops/labs` directory for all commands during this Workshop.